WATER QUALITY LEGISLATION

 The Lead and Copper Rule (LCR) is the National Primary Drinking Water Regulation first promulgated in 1991 that requires actions by public water systems to reduce levels of Lead and copper in drinking water.

-There have been multiple Short Terms & Minor revisions to the law.
+There have been multiple Short Terms & Minor revisions and two major revisions to the law.

 Old pipes ruined by lead